SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

             # not extremely performant and may have some associated costs
             # with generating the stack traces constantly.
             generate-stacktrace-per-phase=false
+            # The maximum number of times to recursively process transactions in a single phase.
+            # Some mods may interact badly with Sponge's block capturing system, causing Sponge to
+            # end up capturing block transactions every time it tries to process an existing batch.
+            # Due to the recursive nature of the depth-first processing that Sponge uses to handle block transactions,
+            # this can result in a stack overflow, which causes us to lose all infomration about the original cause of the issue.
+            # To prevent a stack overflow, Sponge tracks the current processing depth, and aborts processing when it exceeds
+            # this threshold.
+            # The default value should almost always work properly -  it's unlikely you'll ever have to change it.
+            max-block-processing-depth=100
             # If verbose is not enabled, this restricts the amount of
             # runaway phase state printouts, usually happens on a server
             # where a PhaseState is not completing.
 Although rare, it should